-Teams can plan projects, then track, view, and report their progress using the work item types (WITs), reports, and dashboards provided with the Scrum process template.
+Teams can plan projects, then track, view, and report their progress using the work item types (WITs), reports, and dashboards provided with the Scrum process.

-If you connect to Visual Studio Online, you’ll always have access to the latest version of the Scrum template.
+If you connect to Visual Studio Online, you’ll always have access to the latest version of the Scrum process.